ongxx107/FlashPhoto/PROJ/web/dev.md

     - In applications, it represents mouse that drags and click around the interface.
     - In MIA command line, it represents keyboard which inputs all the keywords.

 \page page5 Coding Style
+##Note: All styles checking are based on Google style guide
 ##Naming conventions

 Member variables - In this project, we use Google style naming conventions.
-One of the exmaple would be initializing a member variable and ends with "_".
+One of the example would be initializing a member variable and ends with "_".
 One of my examples is "mat_" in convolution_filter.cc.

     void ConvolutionFilter::SetupFilter() {
         mat_ = CreateKernel();
     }

-Routine name - In this project, I named my function with routine name style.
+Routine(Function) name - In this project, I named my function with routine name style.
 For example, in command_line_processor.cc, one of the function I named is:

     void CommandLineProcessor::DefaultMsg() {
         ...
     }

+Pascal type - Every name that starts with first capital letter is followed with pascal naming convention.
+In other word, within the name, if there exists another word, that word must start with a new first capital letter.
+For example, in command_line_processor.cc,

+    CommandLineProcessor::CommandLineProcessor() {
+        ...
+    }

-##File names and content
+##File names
+- All C++ and header files are ended with .cc or .h type.
+- The name of the files is set in lowercase form and separated with underscore '_'.
+- Names are clear and easy to understand with specific description to the given files.
+Most of the files are named with classes.
+- Example from [ConvolutionFilter](classimage__tools_1_1ConvolutionFilter.html), its name "convolution_filter.cc" is pretty straight forward and its .cc file is named with lowercase and separated with underscore.

 ##Directory layout

-##Layout of declarations and implementations
+- The directory layout is designed for better reconnectivity between 2 applications and the imagetools library.
+- In general, PROJ is the main directory of this project.
+- Handouts directory contains all the descriptive files for all projects throughout this semester.
+- cmake directory contains the necessaity of maintaining the build structure of applications for this project.
+- resources directory has all the .png files for testing purposes.
+- docs and web directories have the documentations that runs on web browser.

-##Indentation and placement of braces
+##Use of whitespace, indentation and placement of braces

-##Use of whitespace
+- All open braces must have a whitespace before them, then the content is put after them.
+For example, in command_line_processor.cc,

+        CommandLineProcessor::CommandLineProcessor() {
+            ...
+        }

+- 1 space is being used before the start of "public, protected, or private" and 2 spaces are added for each following member variable instead of using tabs.
+For example, in tool.h,

+        namespace image_tools {

+        class Tool {
+         ...
+         protected:
+          ColorData paint_color_;
+         ...
+        };
+        } // namespace image_tools

+- Indentation or \t is used to show nested conditions so that user has better readibility.
+No space is added in the beginning or the end of the condition statements.
+1 space is added after the semicolon within the for loop.
+For example, in filter.cc,

+        namespace image_tools {
+            ...
+            for (int i = 0; i < buffer->height(); i++) {
+                for (int j = 0; j < buffer->width(); j++) {
+                    ...
+                }
+            }
+            ...
+        }

+- Blank new line is minimized unless it is used to separate between the functions.

+##Line length
+- In this project, the maximum number of characters for each line is 80.

 \page page6 Common Tasks